gregdhill/ipfs-oci/README.md

 buildah from alpine
 ```

+The only way to publish an image is to run a local IPFS node.
-Push the image to your configured IPFS node, then clear the local store:
+You can then push the image to the running daemon, and clear the local image store:

 ```bash
 image=$(gantry push -o alpine)